hossam-mohamed-abd/Project_zerot_trust_principle/roles.md

 # National University Information System (NUIS)
-## SQL Server Project – Team Guide & Development Plan
+## SQL Server Team Project – Complete Development Guide

 ---

-## 1. Project Overview
+## 1. Project Introduction

-This project aims to build a **secure National University Information System (NUIS)** using **Microsoft SQL Server only**.
+This project implements a **National University Information System (NUIS)** using **Microsoft SQL Server only**.

-The system is designed to solve critical problems found in traditional university systems, such as:
+The purpose of the system is to solve major security and data management problems found in traditional university systems, such as:
 - Data leakage between faculties
-- Unauthorized access to student records
+- Unauthorized access to student information
 - Silent modification of grades
-- Lack of auditing and accountability
+- Lack of accountability and auditing

-The project focuses on **database security, role-based access control, and auditing**.
+The project focuses entirely on **database design, security, access control, and auditing**.
-No frontend or backend application is required.
+No frontend, backend, or application code is required.

 ---

 ## 2. Project Scope

-### Included
-- Database creation
-- Tables design
+### What This Project Includes
+- Creating a SQL Server database
+- Designing database tables
+- Creating roles for different users
-- Roles and permissions
+- Controlling access using permissions
-- Secure views
+- Using views as a security layer
-- Auditing using triggers
+- Auditing grade changes using triggers
-- SQL Server implementation only

-### Not Included
-- Frontend UI
-- Backend API
+### What This Project Does NOT Include
 - Web or desktop applications
+- User interfaces
+- APIs or backend logic

 ---

 ## 3. Team Information

 - Team Size: 6 Members
-- Skill Level: Beginner in SQL
+- SQL Level: Beginner
+- Project Type: Database-only
-- Development Style: Step-by-step, role-based teamwork
+- Development Method: Step-by-step phases
-- Leadership Model: One leader responsible for naming, review, and integration
+- Leadership Model: One leader controls naming, review, and final integration

 ---

-## 4. Technology Stack
+## 4. Technology Used

 - Database Engine: Microsoft SQL Server
 - Language: SQL
-- Development Type: Database-only project
+- Environment: Local SQL Server instance

 ---

-## 5. Project Structure
+## 5. Core Project Idea

-All project files must follow this structure exactly:

-NUIS_Project/
-│
-├── 01_tables.sql
-├── 02_roles.sql
-├── 03_views.sql
-├── 04_permissions.sql
-├── 05_audit.sql
-└── NUIS_Final.sql

-yaml
-Copy code
+The system must guarantee that:
+- Every user can access only what they are allowed to
+- Students can see only their own data
+- Instructors can modify grades only for their courses
+- Auditors can see logs but cannot modify data
+- Even the DBA cannot change grades without leaving evidence

+If any of these conditions fail, the system is considered rejected.

 ---

-## 6. Execution Order

-The SQL files must be executed in the following order:

-1. 01_tables.sql
-2. 02_roles.sql
-3. 03_views.sql
-4. 04_permissions.sql
-5. 05_audit.sql

-The final merged file:
-- `NUIS_Final.sql`

----

-## 7. Mandatory Naming Rules (Strict)
+## 6. Mandatory Naming Rules (Strict)

-⚠️ These rules are **mandatory**.
+⚠️ Naming rules are mandatory and cannot be changed without leader approval.
-No team member is allowed to change any name without leader approval.

----

-### 7.1 Database Name
+### Database Name
 NUIS

-yaml
-Copy code

 ---

-### 7.2 Tables and Columns
+### Tables and Columns

-#### Table: Students
+#### Students
 StudentID
 StudentName
 NationalID
 GPA

-yaml
-Copy code

----

-#### Table: Instructors
+#### Instructors
 InstructorID
 InstructorName

-yaml
+shell
 Copy code

----

-#### Table: Courses
+#### Courses
 CourseID
 CourseName
 InstructorID

-yaml
+shell
 Copy code

----

-#### Table: Enrollments
+#### Enrollments
 StudentID
 CourseID
 Grade

-yaml
+shell
 Copy code

----

-#### Table: GradeAudit
+#### GradeAudit
 AuditID
 StudentID
 CourseID